Venitak2004/2024-apr-std-t1a1-intro-to-web/README.md

-# intro to html and css
+# Intro to html and css

+- New repository
+- VS Code to create an edit CSS
+- Preview HTML
+- Boilerplates